na-na-hi/renget/archive/MaestroBots.md

 -> 06/29 - NIKKE Lorebook released in a raw, unfinished state.
 After several crashes with the lorebook not saving, I decided to release it without the characters.
 I urge (you) to send feedback on it as this is my first time creating a lorebook.
 Apologies for the wait. <-

-->Feel free to send feedback, logs, or whatever in the thread<-
+->Feel free to send feedback, logs, or whatever here : MaestroBurner@proton.me<-